Muqeible: History

-Ottoman era
+Ottoman Empire

 According to a local inhabitant, the villagers moved here from the al-Haram-Sidna Ali-area in the latter part of the Ottoman period.

 In 1838 Edward Robinson noted Mukeibileh as a “village in the plain, on the direct route from Jenin to Nazareth.”
 He placed Mukeibileh as being in the District of Jenin, also called "Haritheh esh-Shemaliyeh".

 Victor Guérin, who visited in 1870, noted that the village contained 400 inhabitants and had a number of cisterns.
 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Shafa al-Qibly.

 In 1882, the PEF's Survey of Western Palestine described Muqeible as "a mud village in the plain, supplied by cisterns."

-British Mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Muquibleh had a population of 201; 181 Muslims and 20 Christians, where all the Christians were Orthodox.
 In the 1931 census, the population had increased to 270; 244 Muslims and 26 Christians, in a total of 67 houses.

 By the 1945 statistics Muqeible had 460 inhabitants, all classified as Muslims.
 They owned a total of 2,687 dunams of land, while 4,441 dunams were public, a total of 7,128.
 Of this, 174 dunams were used for plantations or irrigable land, 6,421 for cereals, while 22 dunams were built-up land.

-State of Israel
+Israel

 After the 1948 Arab–Israeli War, Muqeible became part of Israel.

 In 1994, Andrew Petersen, an archaeologist specializing in Islamic architecture, examined the "Hawsh"; a large, square courtyard building, resembling a khan, in the center of the village.
 The central courtyard of the "Hawsh" measures approximately 30m per side.
 On the east side there is a small gateway, leading into a tall iwan.
 Petersen noted that the masonry suggested that it was built either in late Ottoman or early Mandate Period.